Salvador-Labs/Automated-PWPID/README.md

 The code snippet above will phase-ID the input post-watershed image with regions assigned the marker average greyscale according to black-grey threshold `100` and grey-white threshold `180`.
 The phase-id function _cannot_ take `.tif` and `.tiff` files as input, only `.npy` files.
 This function should only be used on the `file_avg_img.npy` output from the watershed function.
 All outputs will be saved as `.npy` files.

+Similar to the full automated segmentation, each of the individual steps described above can be run on a folder of files.

 ### Converting between 3D `.npy` and 2D `.tiff` stacks with `CONV_FILE.py`